-Designer's Note.
-The Japanese had planned an offensive operation for May 1944 along the Salween River.
+Design Note: The Japanese had planned an offensive operation for May 1944 along the Salween River.
 The operation was to be coordinated with the successful completion of the Imphal operation and kick off a larger offensive in China.
 It never happened.

-4.5 Hang Tough
+4.5b Hang Tough